Harry Simpson (footballer, born 1869)

-Harry Simpson (1869 – unknown) was a Scottish footballer who played in the Football League for Stoke.
+Harry Simpson (born 1869) was a Scottish footballer who played in the Football League for Stoke.

 Career

 Simpson played for his local club East Stirlingshire when in 1889 he moved down to England to play for Stoke along with teammate Billy Dunn.
 Simpson played in 12 competitive games and scored 3 goals before returning to Scotland in 1890 to play for Forfar Athletic.

 Personal life

 He was the uncle of England footballer Jock Simpson and the grandfather of Australia cricketer Bob Simpson.